 - (a) To provide an advisory role to University Ethics Committee Chairs; EC Chairs can consult the group with any substantive queries who will provide a collective response.
-This ensures consistency of practice - (b) To develop, review and sign-off UoS and cross-school SOPs and COPs (University-wide SOPs will come for approval, but school-specific SOPs can be approved locally - (c) To provide an opportunity to share best practice and identify any issues - (d) To have a forum to discuss HTA-related issues and breaches of regulation or policy that could have a UoS-wide impact or issues which cannot be resolved at a school level - (e) To provide an opportunity for communication around transfers and storage between CIRU and UoS (incl. the tissue bank - (f) To improve governance structure and SOPs in preparation for joint MHRA/HTA inspections - (g) To develop improved guidance for the research governance webpages
+This ensures consistency of practice - (b) To develop, review and sign-off University and cross-school Standard Operating Procedures (SOPs) and Codes of Practice (COPs) (University-wide SOPs will come for approval, but school-specific SOPs can be approved locally - (c) To provide an opportunity to share best practice and identify any issues - (d) To have a forum to discuss HTA-related issues and breaches of regulation or policy that could have a University-wide impact or issues which cannot be resolved at a school level - (e) To provide an opportunity for communication around transfers and storage between Clinical Informatics Research Unit (CIRU) and University (including the tissue bank)

-&lt;sup>23 Added to OoU 4.10 - updated September 2019
+&lt;sup>26 Added to OoU 4.10 - updated September 2019

-- (h) To resolve conflicts of interest around access to the BSMS tissue bank - (i) To discuss and report adverse event or incident - (j) To delineate/define the roles of the Schools and the University in terms of policy/guidance - (k) To provide a substantive report to RGQAC once a year and to provide informal minutes of the meeting to URGC to be ratified at each URGC meeting.
+- (f) To improve governance structure and SOPs in preparation for joint MHRA/HTA inspections - (g) To develop improved guidance for the research governance webpages - (h) To resolve conflicts of interest around access to the BSMS tissue bank - (i) To discuss and report adverse event or incident - (j) To delineate/define the roles of the Schools and the University in terms of policy/guidance - (k) To provide a substantive report to RGQAC once a year

-- (a) A Persons Designated (PD) can attend in a DI's absence or with the Designated Individual (DI) if the matter is appropriate to an area of delegation. - (b) The Research Governance Officer will facilitate the meeting and take notes to share with RGQAC. - (c) The DIs will rotate on an annual basis to lead the group as 'Coordinator'.
-The Coordinator will attend meetings of URGC for relevant business when required by the RGQAC Chair - (d) When specific outside input is required to assist in resolving an issue the group can consider inviting an individual from an external organisation with specific expertise or knowledge required. - DI Anatomy and Public Display, BSMS - HTA Governance Manager, BSMS - Governance Officer, Brighton and Sussex University Hospital Trust R&D - Life Sciences DI - BSMS & Trafford DI - Research Governance Officer (Facilitator for the Coordination Group)
+- (a) A Persons Designated (PD) can attend in a Designated Individual (DI)'s absence or with the DI if the matter is appropriate to an area of delegation. - (b) The Research Governance Officer will facilitate the meeting and take notes to share with RGQAC. - (c) The DIs will rotate on an annual basis to lead the group as 'Coordinator'. - (d) When specific outside input is required to assist in resolving an issue the group can consider inviting an individual from an external organisation with specific expertise or knowledge required. - DI Anatomy and Public Display, BSMS - HTA Governance Manager, BSMS - Governance Officer, Brighton and Sussex University Hospital Trust R&D - Life Sciences DI - BSMS & Trafford DI - Research Governance Officer (Facilitator for the Coordination Group)